khalekuzzamancse/JUST-Digital-Diary/core/database/api/readme.md

 and will not introduce any extra overhead, even for small projects.
 It offers flexibility and ease of switching between data sources or APIs, making it a robust approach for both small and large-scale projects.

+In any project, it’s important to recognize that libraries or frameworks can sometimes have bugs or compatibility issues.
+After all, they are developed by humans, and imperfections or incompatibilities can arise due to system-specific reasons or other factors beyond our control.
+This is especially frustrating when we have limited time to develop or meet client deadlines.
+In such scenarios, relying on abstractions, adapters, or facades, along with defining a common database or API logic in a single source of truth, becomes invaluable.

+The advantage of this approach is that it minimizes the need to touch multiple parts of the codebase in a hurry, reducing the risk of breaking features.
+By isolating the core logic in one place, we ensure that changes, like switching a database or API implementation, can be made quickly and efficiently without causing crashes or instability across the system.

+This kind of abstraction is highly beneficial, as it allows the common code to reside in the `domain/contract` layer, facilitating server integration without needing to modify the Android code or feature modules.
+By simply returning a different implementation of `Api` via the factory method, the transition is seamless and greatly reduces the risk of errors or downtime when adapting to unforeseen issues.